layogtima/mono/README.md

 MONO is a stripped-down design system that embraces the power of black, white, and the shades between.
 It's about removing color as a distraction to focus on what really matters: solid design fundamentals.

-Think of it as design on hard mode—if it works in monochrome, it'll work anywhere.
+Think of it as design on hard mode-if it works in monochrome, it'll work anywhere.

-> "Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away." — Antoine de Saint-Exupéry
+> "Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away." - Antoine de Saint-Exupéry

 ## Core Principles

 ### Reduction

 Strip away the non-essential.
-Color, decoration, complexity—gone.
+Color, decoration, complexity-gone.

 ### Refinement